 879 orders · Page 1 of 18

-The Tribunal set aside the order of the Ld.
-CIT(A) and remanded the matter back for a fresh decision.
-The assessee was directed to appear before the Ld.
-CIT(A) and provide necessary evidence.
+The Income Tax Appellate Tribunal set aside the order of the CIT(E) and remanded the matter back for fresh consideration.
+The CIT(E) was directed to afford the assessee a reasonable opportunity to furnish all necessary details and evidence for registration under Sections 12A and 80G.

 The Tribunal held that the final assessment order was passed beyond the time limit prescribed under Section 144C(13) of the Act.
 The date of uploading the DRP order on the ITBA portal was determined as 31.05.2024, and the assessment ought to have been completed by 31.05.2022.
 Therefore, the assessment order was set aside as being barred by limitation.